ucll-programming/course-material/docs/installation/packages.md

 ## Checking the Installation

-Open the terminal in the `00-setting-things-up` directory and enter (only the first line!
+Open the terminal in the `scripts` directory and enter (only the first line!
 The other lines are expected output)

 ```bash
 $ pytest